Compact wind acceleration turbine: Performance

-Power ratio DAWT to HAWT = (1/2.75)(16 ms/10 ms)3 = 1.48 increase

 Not significant enough to offset the associated costs.
 The problem with optiwind is even more severe since the system only covers a fraction of the swept area available to a HAWT of the stack height.

 The challenge has always been, and remains, installing, operating, and maintaining these structures for a cost that is less than the incremental value gained by their presence.
 Recent developments in material science, installation methodology and overall system integration have led to the far more realistic view that we are very close to this advent and the dawn of a new, highly sustainable class of wind turbine if the issues elucidated above can be dealt with which still remains highly questionable for the DAWT geometry.

 Among the recent DAWT designs that appear to have a definitive positive power, if not cost, comparison to HAWTs is the Enflo turbine.
 Based on its rotor:exit ratio and the published power performance this turbine appears to have a confirmed 2 times increase in power output over a HAWT of the diameter of the exit area.
 It is still unlikely that this machine can scale to larger ratings but based on their published data (not confirmed by third party testing) the Enflo appears to be the best performing DAWT/CWAT yet built.